ims-platform-dev/portal-kombat/bootstrap/terraform/README.md

 # Platform Services Infrastructure - Terraform

-This Terraform configuration creates all AWS infrastructure required for the platform services:
+This Terraform configuration creates AWS infrastructure required for the platform services:
 - **External DNS**: IAM role with IRSA for Route53 DNS management
-- **Karpenter**: Controller IAM role, Node IAM role, SQS queue, EventBridge rules, and resource tagging
+- **VPC CNI**: IAM role with IRSA for pod networking

+**Note:** Cluster autoscaling is handled by cluster-autoscaler deployed in `eks-bootstrap/main.tf` (lines 172-272).

 ## Prerequisites